Gatsby Without the 'E': Crafting Lipograms with LLMs: Previous Work

 Several literary works have explored the constraints of omitting specific letters, including:

-\begin{itemize} \item \textbf{Gadsby}~\citep{wright1939gadsby} by Ernest Vincent Wright is a lipogram novel that avoids the letter `e'.
+\begin{itemize}[nosep] \item \textbf{Gadsby}~\citep{wright1939gadsby} by Ernest Vincent Wright is a lipogram novel that avoids the letter `e'.
 It tells the story of John Gadsby and his efforts to revitalize the fictional city of Branton Hills.
 Wright tied the `e' key down on his typewriter to prevent his use of this vowel, although a few instances did slip through.

-\item \textbf{La Disparition (A Void)}~\citep{perec1969void} by Georges Perec is a French novel inspired by "Gadsby" that also excludes the letter `e'.
+\item \textbf{La Disparition (A Void)}~\citep{perec1969void} by Georges Perec is a French novel inspired by ``Gadsby" that also excludes the letter `e'.
 It was later translated into English by Gilbert Adair while maintaining this constraint.
-The narrative follows the mysterious disappearance of a certain Anton Vowl, weaving a complex plot without using `e'.
 Perec followed up with his novel ``Les Revenentes'' \cite{perec2018revenentes} which uses {\em only} words with the vowel `e', showcasing his exploration of constrained writing beyond lipograms.

-\item \textbf{Eunoia}~\citep{bok2001eunoia} by Christian Bök is a univocalic lipogram, where each chapter uses only one vowel.
-It explores the creative possibilities of writing with severe constraints, producing distinct and innovative prose. \end{itemize}